 They are influenced by fashion, music and mythology from the pre-Medieval eras to the Edwardian eras and also by various cultures around the world.
 Goth people are generally creative and of high intellect…some might go so far as to say they were a bit geeky as many Goths I know work in IT.
 They are often not as interested in drugs as many other sub-cultures.
 In fact, I have been to a Goth concert where instead of handing out drugs…as I have seen done at some parties, they handed out Pixy Stix (sugar sticks).

 Imagine a society with highly developed technology that evolved slightly different to how society actually did.
-It kept steam and the intricacies of everything in every day life from machines to fashion.
-People of this society enjoy their technology and take pride in everything that they make.
+A society that kept steam and the the pride of creating beautiful, well-made, long-lasting things that were used in every day life from machines to fashion.
+People of this society enjoy their technology and take great pride in everything that they make.
 Imagine a world without plastic and with people who actually enjoy learning and creating!
 Too bad society didn't turn out this way, but perhaps Steampunks can turn it around.
-Steampunks and Goths would be considered to be weird geeks by many people of today who just so happen to like Britney Spears and Paris Hilton.
+Steampunks and Goths would be considered to be weird geeks by many people of today who don't question society's throw-away mentality.

 Emo is modern punk with a dark fashion sense.
 Bands such as Green Day, Blink 182, My Chemical Romance, Fall Out Boy and Weezer are Emo.
 It is pop-punk and has nothing to do with Goth besides having a dark fashion sense.